emiel/decode-django/README.md

 in the same way.
 This makes decoding the result quite the challenge.

-The decoding of encoded strings assumes we're only dealing with numerical digits with zero excluded (as per the encoding).
+The decoding of encoded strings assumes we're only dealing with numerical digits (as per the encoding).
 The decoding algorithm takes an encoded string and returns all the different ways the input could possibly be decoded.
 For example, the input string, "226" can be decoded in 3 different ways.

 - (2, 2, 6) or "BBF"
 - (2, 26) or "BZ"